In December 2001, Dr. Sally Irvin founded Indiana Canine Assistant

 In 2008 another need emerged: People with Type 1 Diabetes were seeking a dog that could "help them help themselves."
 When they were unaware of their dropping blood sugar levels, they became susceptible to falling down, and possible medical crisis.
 We studied how to train dogs to sense the chemical change that occurs with a critical drop in blood sugar, teaching them to alert their owner with a nudge to the arm.

-Now in our eleventh year, our budget has grown and so has the number of dogs in training and clients we serve.
-In addition to approximately 45 dogs in training across three correctional facilities, we have a wonderful group of over 100 volunteers and a staff of talented folks!
-ICAN dogs have unleashed many abilities and changed many lives, yet we have much more to accomplish.
-We are very grateful!
+Now in our thirteenth year, our budget has grown and so has the number of dogs in training and clients we serve.
+Successfully placing more than 150 service dogs, ICAN has approximately 45 dogs in training at three correctional facilities, a team of six full-time employees, and more than 100 volunteers.
+ICAN has unleashed many abilities and changed many lives, yet we have much more to accomplish to reduce the waiting time for applicants.